 other muscles and tendons become relatively overpowering.
 These muscles then contribute to the progressive deformity seen with this disorder.

-The diagnosis of posterior tibial tendon dysfunction and AAFD usually is made from a combination of symptoms, physical exam and X-ray imaging.
-Your foot and ankle surgeon will look at the location of the pain, shape of your foot, flexibility of the hindfoot
+The diagnosis of posterior tibial tendon dysfunction and AAFD usually is made from a combination of symptoms, physical exam and X-rays.
+Your foot and ankle orthopaedic surgeon will look at the location of the pain, shape of your foot, flexibility of the hindfoot

 joints, and how you walk to make the diagnosis and assess how advanced the problem is.

 a boot for a period of time can relieve stress on the tendon and reduce the inflammation and pain.
-Once these symptoms have resolved, patients may transition into an orthotic that supports the inside of the hindfoot.
+Once these symptoms have resolved, patients may transition to using an arch support or orthotic that supports the inside of the hindfoot.
 For patients with a more significant

 Procedures may include ligament and muscle lengthening, removal of the inflamed tendon lining, tendon transfers,

-cutting and realigning bones, placement of implants to realign the foot and joint fusions.
-In general, early stage disease may be treated with tendon and ligament procedures with the addition of osteotomies (cutting/shortening of bone) to realign
+cutting and realigning bones, placement of implants to realign the foot, and joint fusions.
+In general, early stage disease usually can be treated with tendon and ligament procedures with the addition of osteotomies (cutting/shortening of bone) to realign

 If you are considering surgery, talk to your foot and ankle orthopaedic surgeon about the specifics of the planned procedure.